cleder/fastkml/docs/working_with_kml.rst

     >>> k = KML.parse("docs/Document-clean.kml")

-Extract all placemarks and print their geometries:
+Extract all placemarks and print their geometries.
+The function ``find_all`` recursively searches a KML document for elements of a specific type and returns an iterator of all matching elements found in the document tree.

 .. code-block:: pycon